AuroraMaster/react-native-ohos-library/en/react-native-vibration-feedback.md

 ## Installation and Usage

-Find the matching version information in the release address of a third-party library：[@react-native-ohos/react-native-vibration-feedback Releases](https://github.com/react-native-oh-library/react-native-vibration-feedback/releases).For older versions that are not published to npm, please refer to the [installation guide](/en/tgz-usage-en.md) to install the tgz package.
+Find the matching version information in the release address of a third-party library：

 | Version | Post Information                                                     | Support RN Version |
 | ---------- | ------------------------------------------------------------ | ---------- |
 | 1.0.1     | [@react-native-ohos/react-native-vibration-feedback Releases](https://github.com/react-native-oh-library/react-native-vibration-feedback/releases) | 0.72       |
 | 1.1.0     | [@react-native-ohos/react-native-vibration-feedback Releases](https://github.com/react-native-oh-library/react-native-vibration-feedback/releases) | 0.77       |

 Go to the project directory and execute the following instruction: